bomonike/bomonike.github.io/anthropic-certs.md

 Claude Mythos 5: Most Powerful Model Ever!
 AGI, GLM 5.1, Claude Code Update & Codex Plugins!
 AI NEWS

+<a name="Hardware"></a>

+## Hardware Needed

+1. If you need to buy a machine, consider that Mac Mini's have good resale value and value on mid-tier vs. PC server with NVIDIA GPU.
+Apple does overcharge for memory.
+The Apple M3 Max has more bandwidth than the newer M4 Pro.
+1. Buy two 2+ TB USB drives for backup.
+One to keep plugged in and another for daily full backups you leave in a faraday bag.

+QUESTION: Can a Chromebook (with no large RAM or hard drive) be used?

 <a name="Installs"></a>

 ## Installs

-1. If you need to buy a machine, consider that Mac Mini's have good resale value and value on mid-tier vs. PC server with NVIDIA GPU.
-1. Buy two USB drives for backup.
-One to keep plugged in and another for daily full backups you leave in a faraday bag.

-1. Install Homebrew
+1. To enable installation of utility packages on macOS, install the Homebrew package manager for macOS, from any folder:
    ```bash
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```
+   NOTE: It makes use of Ruby that comes with all macOS.

-1. To freely open apps, add the two app paths to .bash_profile:
+1. To freely open apps from any folder, add the two app paths to .bash_profile:
    ```
    /Applications;~/Applications
    ```

 1. Optionally, install an alternative to macOS native Terminal app:
    ```bash
    brew install --cask kitty